MRZER00/Projects-Udacity/Projects-Web-Advanced/Creat-Api-Storefront/README.md

 # create-an-online-storefront

-This is a backend API build in Nodejs for an online store.
+This is a backend API built by Nodejs for an online store.
 It exposes a RESTful API that will be used by the frontend developer on the frontend.

 The database schema and and API route information can be found in the [REQUIREMENT.md](REQUIREMENTS.md)